YangLiuqing-add/DDUL/README.md

 ### Introduction

 This repository contains an original model (DDUL) described in the paper "Unsupervised 3-D Random Noise Attenuation Using Deep Skip Autoencoder" (https://www.researchgate.net/publication/353767378_Unsupervised_3-D_Random_Noise_Attenuation_Using_Deep_Skip_Autoencoder), and includes a test dataset.
 DDUL is inspired by "A fully-unsupervised and highly-generalized deep learning approach for random noise suppression" (https://www.researchgate.net/publication/347507607_A_fully-unsupervised_and_highly-generalized_deep_learning_approach_for_random_noise_suppression).

+# Citation

+If you use these models in your research, please cite:

+    @article{yang2021,
+     title={Unsupervised 3-D Random Noise Attenuation Using Deep Skip Autoencoder}, author={Yang, Liuqing and Wang, Shoudong and Chen, Xiaohong and Saad, Omar M and Chen, Wei and Oboué, Yapo Abolé Serge Innocent and Chen, Yangkang}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2021},
+     publisher={IEEE}
+    }

 For 2D seismic data